Telephoto or Wide-angle Lens?

 Fujifilm X-E2, FUJINON XF 18-55mm, ISO 6400, ƒ/3.2, 1/220

 Yesterday at our church, I took a few photos to preserve such a fun service.
-This photo I was sharing on my Facebook page, and many shared it as well.
-People loved it not just because their kids were in the picture but because of “nostalgia” of their own.
+I shared this photo on my Facebook page, and many shared it.
+People loved it not just because their kids were in the picture but because of their own “nostalgia.”

-I loved it because this year’s church created a unique service for families.
-So often, parents of little toddlers feel pressured to keep their kids quiet in a “big church,” and here, they want the families to feel welcomed.
+I loved it because this year’s church created a unique family service.
+So often, parents of little toddlers feel pressured to keep their kids quiet in a “big church” here; they want the families to feel welcomed.

 Fujifilm X-E2, FUJINON XF 18-55mm, ISO 3200, ƒ/3.8, 1/500